rakesh-gummula/it-foundations-portfolio/home-virtual-lab-setup/README.md

 - A computer with enough CPU, RAM, and storage for virtualization
 - Virtualization enabled in BIOS/UEFI
 - A hypervisor such as:
-  - VMware Workstation Pro (Prefarred)
+  - VMware Workstation Pro (Preferred)
   - Oracle VirtualBox
   - Hyper-V
 - Operating system(Kali) ISO files for the systems you want to install